SHAP is a not-for-profit which provides evidence-based research to support informed decision-making on sustainable housing issues

 - Best practice events and networking

-The General Data Protection Regulation (GDPR) is one of the biggest changes to UK data privacy law, taking effect from Friday 25th May 2018.
-It gives individuals much more control on what personal data is stored and gives them power to have it corrected or deleted.
+The General Data Protection Regulation (GDPR) was one of the biggest changes to UK data privacy law, which took effect in May 2018.
+It gives individuals much more control over what personal data is stored and gives them the power to have it corrected or deleted.